hashgraph/stablecoin-studio/sdk/README.md

 ### Create a simple stable coin, with all keys set to the admin's public key

-By requesting the public key of the account, we can set the stable coin's keys to be the admin's enabling all features through the Hedera Token Service.
+By specifying the public key of an account, we can set the stable coin's keys to be the admin's enabling all features through the Hedera Token Service.
 Keep in mind that multiple users per role is not available when using public keys.

 ```Typescript
 	import {